tribune/cranial-modeling/README.rst

 Machine Learning Tools
 ----------------------

-- Standard model interface, where "model" means any stateless or stateful transformation of data.
+- Standard model interface
+   ...where "model" means any stateless or stateful transformation of data.
 Because of the standard interface each "model" can be used by itself or as a step in another "model".
 This is similar to scikit-learn pipelines, but at a lower level and with a use of specialized iter-tools instead of in-memory data.

-This is also similar to spark or dask, but in pure python and without sofisticated parallelization across machines.
-- Standard scripts for training models and using models for batch or online inference.
+- Standard scripts for deploying Models as microservices Including training, and using models for batch or online inference.

 Models
 ------